 What is neurological rehabilitation?

-What conditions can benefit from neurological rehabilitation?
+What conditions can benefit from neurological rehab?

 Vascular disorders, such as ischemic strokes (caused by blood clots), hemorrhagic strokes (caused by bleeding in the brain), subdural hematoma, and transient ischemic attacks (TIAs)

 Infections, such as meningitis, encephalitis, polio, and brain abscesses